molaruna/percept_processing/README.md

 You can request access from me.

 ## Analysis
-For the power spectral density analysis, time-domain data is converted into the frequency domain using `welch()` with a hann window, spanning frequencies in a 1Hz sampling resolution until the Nyquist frequency is reached.
+For the power spectral density analysis, time-domain data is converted into the frequency domain by computing the power spectral density with a hann windowing function, and spanning frequencies with a bin width of 1Hz until the Nyquist frequency is reached.

 ## License
 This software is open source and under an MIT license.